andrewbanchich/forty-jekyll-theme/people.md

 **COMING SOON!**

 Please add (or remove) your name to the list using the link below if you are a Ph.D. student, post-doc, or permanent researcher working in Paris or Ile-de-France.
+We will update this list once we get a critical mass of responses.

 <!-- ## Permanent research scientists